 - Stay positive and avoid arguments and controversial subjects that needlessly put off some prospective donors.

 - Be sparing in your efforts to create a sense of urgency.
 People respond to urgency, but it also tires them out when overused.
+Save this tone for when a crowdfunding campaign is in full swing!

 Forget About Going Viral